NT-Ultra/nt-ultra/README.md

 Inspired by Firefox's Home Page, New Tab Ultra gives you quick access to more of your favorite websites, more nav focused design, more customization, more choices, less clutter.
 NT Ultra is also pretty private!
 No tracking.
 Can run locally!
 Data stored locally.
 Synced data excludes Wallpapers.
 No other dependencies, besides Internet to take you to your next destination.

-## Getting Started

-TODO ...
-New Tab Ultra has a [Wiki](https://nt-ultra.github.io) (doesn't exist yet).
+Visit the [Website](https://nt-ultra.github.io) for help on getting started.
 If you can't find what you're looking for in there, feel free to open an issue [here](https://github.com/NT-Ultra/nt-ultra/issues).

 ## Preview